ajbrumleve/house_price_prediction/README.md

     ```bash
     pipenv install
     ```
-4. Run `house_price_interface.py` to run the graphical interface.
-For a console interface, run pipeline.py.
+4. For a console interface, run pipeline.py.
+For a GUI, the streamlit app is located [here](https://housepriceprediction-test.streamlit.app/)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>